Pogacar, Cavendish and every rider at this year’s Tour de France

 There will be no place in the 2023 peloton for four-time winner Chris Froome, however.
 The 38-year-old has struggled with injury and form and was omitted from Israel-Premier Tech’s eight-man squad.

-Not all teams have confirmed their tour lineup for the Grand Depart but here are the provisional team lists as things stand:

-Ag2r-Citroën: Greg Van Avermaet, Oliver Naesen, Dorian Godon, Felix Gall, Nans Peters, Ben O’Connor.
+Here is the full list of teams and riders for the 2023 Tour de France:

+Ag2r-Citroën: Ben O’Connor, Oliver Naisen, Benoit Cosnefroy, Nans Peters, Felix Gall, Aurelien Paret-Peintre, Stan Dewulf, Clement Berthet.

-Alpecin-Deceuninck: Michael Gogl Quinten Hermans, Soren Kragh Andersen, Jasper Philipsen, Mathieu van der Poel, Jonas Rickaert.
+Alpecin-Deceuninck: Mathieu van der Poel, Michael Gogl, Quinten Hermans, Soren Kragh Andersen, Jasper Philipsen, Jonas Rickaert, Ramon Sinkeldam, Silvan Dillier.

+Arkéa-Samsic: Warren Barguil, Clement Champoussin, Anthony Delaplace, Laurent Pichon, Simon Guglielmi, Jenthe Biermans, Luca Mozzato, Matis Louvel.

+Astana Qazaqstan: Mark Cavendish (GB), Alexey Lutsenko, Gianni Moscon, Yevgeniy Fedorov, Cees Bol, David de la Cruz, Luis Leon Sanchez, Harold Tejada.

 Bahrain Victorious: Nikias Arndt, Phil Bauhaus, Pello Bilbao, Jack Haig, Mikel Landa, Matej Mohoric, Wout Poels, Fred Wright (GB).

-Bora-Hansgrohe: Emanuel Buchmann, Jai Hindley, Jordi Meeus, Nils Politt, Danny van Poppel, Bob Jungels, Marco Haller.
+Bora-Hansgrohe: Emanuel Buchmann, Jai Hindley, Jordi Meeus, Nils Politt, Danny van Poppel, Bob Jungels, Marco Haller, Patrick Konrad.

-Cofidis: Piet Allegaert, Bryan Coquard, Simon Geschke, Ion Izagirre, Guillaume Martin, Anthony Perez, Pierre-Luc Périchon, Benjamin Thomas, Axel Zingle.
+Cofidis: Bryan Coquard, Simon Geschke, Ion Izagirre, Guillaume Martin, Anthony Perez, Axel Zingle, Victor Lafay, Alexis Renard.

 DSM-Firmenich: Nils Eekhoff, Matthew Dinham, Sam Welsford, Romain Bardet, John Degenkolb, Kevin Vermaerke, Chris Hamilton, Alex Edmondson.

-EF Education-EasyPost: Alberto Bettiol, Magnus Cort, Rigoberto Urán, Andrey Amador, Richard Carapaz, Mikkel Honore.
+EF Education-EasyPost: Alberto Bettiol, Rigoberto Uran, Neilson Powless, Esteban Chaves, Magnus Cort, Andrey Amador, James Shaw (GB), Richard Carapaz (abandoned after stage one).

 Groupama-FDJ: David Gaudu, Kevin Geniets, Stefan Küng, Valentin Madouas, Thibaut Pinot, Lars van den Berg, Olivier Le Gac, Quentin Pacher.

-Ineos Grenadiers: Egan Bernal, Jonathan Castroviejo, Michal Kwiatkowski, Daniel Martínez, Tom Pidcock (GB), Carlos Rodríguez.
+Ineos Grenadiers: Egan Bernal, Jonathan Castroviejo, Michal Kwiatkowski, Daniel Martínez, Tom Pidcock (GB), Carlos Rodríguez, Ben Turner (GB), Omar Fraile.

 Intermarché-Circus-Wanty: Lilian Calmejane, Rui Costa, Biniam Girmay, Louis Meintjes, Adrien Petit, Dion Smith, Georg Zimmermann, Mike Teunissen.